-- 1) A maximum of 1 individual per lab may apply for an EASE grant - 2) Individuals from labs with 350k in total funding or more may not apply.
-A funding confirmation letter from the PI to confirm the level of lab funding is required as proof of the lab's total funding for full disclosure and a transparent process at the time of application.
-This is required not only for proper committee consideration of the applications but also for a transparent process in the case of audit and/or for accountability of need based grant decisions. - 3) Applicants can submit their anticipated airfare and a note of the amount of funding being received from other sources (which is honor based). - 4) A statement of need in the form of a 300 500 word statement. - 5) When estimating cost of attendance, hotel costs for need based applicants will be considered at 50% as the society provides room share resources.
+- 1) A maximum of 1 individual per lab may apply for an EASE grant - 2) Individuals from labs with funding of more than 250 direct annual funds, or 350 total current available funds, including startup or other sources of funding, may not apply.
+A funding confirmation letter from the PI to confirm the level of lab funding will be required as proof of the lab's total funding for full disclosure and a transparent process at the time of application.
+This is required not only for proper committee consideration of the applications but also for a transparent process in the case of audit and/or for accountability of need based grant decisions. - 3) Applicants can submit their anticipated airfare and a note of the amount of funding being received from other sources (which is honor based). - 4) A statement of need in the form of a 300 500 word statement.

+- 5) When estimating cost of attendance, hotel costs for need based applicants will be considered at 50% as the society provides room share resources.
 This further supports the organizations ability to support as many applicants as possible. - 6) Only in extremely rare cases will full airfare and hotel (at 50%) be covered.
 Stating this will also help align applicants' expectations.